 Project T-Dot is a long-term documentary, archival, and public scholarship initiative dedicated to documenting, preserving, and interpreting the hip-hop culture, community, and history of the Greater Toronto Area.

-The project was founded in December 2006 by Ajani Charles, who began documenting Toronto’s hip-hop ecosystem as an undergraduate after recognizing a structural absence: despite the city’s growing global influence and deep roots in Black diasporic life, Toronto’s hip-hop culture had never been systematically documented as a coherent historical and cultural system.
+The project was founded in December 2006 by Ajani Charles, who began documenting Toronto’s hip-hop ecosystem as an undergraduate after recognizing a structural absence: despite the city’s growing global influence and deep roots in Black diasporic life, Toronto’s hip-hop culture had never been systematically and intimately documented as a coherent historical and cultural system.

 Existing representations were largely fragmented, promotional, or retrospective, rather than sustained, community-embedded, and historically accountable.